mtcute/docs/guide/intro/sign-in.md

 ## Using a proxy

-When using NodeJS, you can also connect to Telegram through proxy.
+When using Node.js, you can also connect to Telegram through proxy.
 This is particularly useful in countries like Iran or Russia, where Telegram might be limited.